AravCS/Huffman-Encoding/README.md

 A C++ program that compresses and decompresses text files using the **Huffman encoding algorithm** for efficient, lossless data compression.

-> **Note:** This project was completed for my Data Structures & Algorithms course (Spring 2025) and received a perfect score of 100%.

 ## 📚 Table of Contents

 - [🔧 How to Use](#-how-to-use)